-An interview with Pulitzer Prize-winning special correspondent and truth seeker Andrew Marshall.
+An interview with Pulitzer Prize-winning special correspondent and English Literature graduate Andrew Marshall.

 Today’s trend for deliberate disinformation is blurring the lines between fact and fiction.
 That’s why the world needs investigative journalists to tell the real story.
-In the Edit interview, alumnus Andrew Marshall talks about how running the international pages of the University’s student newspaper drew him towards a career as a special correspondent delivering hard-hitting reports across Asia.
+Graduate Andrew Marshall talks about how running the international pages of the University’s student newspaper drew him towards a career as a special correspondent delivering hard-hitting reports across Asia.

 What is it about investigative journalism that made you want to enter the field?

 I didn’t start out as an investigative journalist, or as any kind of journalist.
 In 1988 I joined Student, the University of Edinburgh student newspaper, as one of its managers.
 My chief task was to deliver the newspaper without crashing the office car.
 Then Student got a new editor – Tom Bradby, of ITN fame – who put me in charge of the international pages.
 That sparked a fascination for foreign reporting and suddenly made such a career seem possible.
 I’ve been, for most of my working life, a freelance journalist, which meant I wrote about anything and everything: politics, conflict, sport, books and so on.
 Only since joining Reuters in 2012 have I dedicated most of my time to investigations.